-When you work as a commercial real estate agent, you must be prepared for the fluctuations in the market; the only way you can do that is to stay focused on finding new clients and building relationships.
+When you work as a commercial real estate agent, be prepared for the fluctuations in the market; the only way you can do that is to stay focused on finding new clients and building relationships.
 Top agents do that all the time.
-You have to do it every day; no excuses please.
+You have to do it every day; no excuses, please.

 It takes about 3 months of poor prospecting activity to get into a ‘valley’ of depressed market conditions with fewer listings, and it takes the same time for you to pull yourself out of it.
 Prospecting is everything when it comes to commercial real estate sales and leasing; is a fact of great importance.
-Yes, I know the property market is a challenge in most locations, but that is no reason to sit on your hands and do nothing special; if anything now is the time to start your build up for the coming 12 months.
+There is no reason to sit on your hands and do nothing special; if anything now is the time to start your build up for the coming 12 months.
 Don’t listen to others.
 Start taking action and stay on task.

 Here are the keys to working in a tougher property market: